-- Limit the number of clicks to the strict useful minimum
+- Limit the number of clicks to a minimum

-- Take out as many distractions from the page as possible
+- Remove as many distractions from the page as possible

-- Have clear messages in case of errors in the forms
+- Have clear messages in the case of errors in the forms

-- Always guide the user in his path (e.g. progress bar)
+- Always guide the user in their path (e.g. progress bar)